GionaBolzer/blog/content/blog/post1/index.md

 * **[CreateRemoteThread](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createremotethread)**

-We can use [P/invoke](https://www.pinvoke.net/) to call these unmanaged apis in our managed code:
+We can use [P/invoke](https://www.pinvoke.net/) to call these unmanaged APIs in our managed code:

 ```csharp
 [DllImport("kernel32.dll", SetLastError = true)]